 - To develop a strong sense of community among students, staff, and faculty within the department.

 - To continually strive to improve teaching and subsequently improve learning and critical thinking skills among department members.
 To provide students the opportunities to develop the reasoning, judgment, and leadership skills necessary to identify problems, develop solutions to problems, implement these solutions and evaluate effectiveness of these solutions.

-- To educate individuals that are capable of meeting the needs of society, dentistry and dental hygiene now and in the future by providing an effective learning environment which promotes knowledge of current health promotion and prevention programs.
+- To educate individuals who are capable of meeting the needs of society, dentistry, and dental hygiene now and in the future by providing an effective learning environment which promotes knowledge of current health promotion and prevention programs.

 - To provide students with experience in current technologies and the skills necessary to adapt to an increasingly complex and rapidly changing interdisciplinary health care system.